OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 1. Open Source software is not a synonym for free-of-charge software.
 2. Software that is free is not a synonym for Open Source software.

-One common example is called freeware, a type of proprietary software that is free of charge.
+One common example is called [freeware](https://en.wikipedia.org/wiki/Freeware), a type of proprietary software that is free of charge.
 This is usually fully functional and available for use within constraints applied by the author.
 Freeware usually imposes restrictions in relation to copying, distributing, and making derivative works of the software, as well as restrictions on the type of usage (personal, commercial, academic, etc.).
 The latter point is particularly important.
 Open Source by definition cannot limit the field of use of the software.

-Another common example is public domain software.
+Another common example is [public domain software](https://en.wikipedia.org/wiki/Public-domain_software).
 This refers to software not protected by copyright and therefore usable by the public without requiring a license.
-For example, “All of the code and documentation in this software has been dedicated to the public domain by the authors.”
-A public domain declaration attempts to waive or eliminate any intellectual property rights.
+For example, a declaration “All of the code and documentation in this software has been dedicated to the public domain by the authors.”
+A public domain declaration such as this attempts to waive or eliminate any intellectual property rights.
 It may be accompanied by other terms like warranty disclaimers.
 In some legal jurisdictions there are types of rights associated with authorship called moral rights that cannot be waived, a situation the [Creative Commons CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) declaration of a broad license is designed to address.
 In practice, public domain software is generally treated as Open Source software with an extremely permissive license.

 ### Notices

-Notices, such as text in comments in file headers, often provide authorship and licensing information.
-They are generally regarded as best practices for ensuring the clarity and sustainability of codebases.
+Notices often provide authorship and licensing information.
+They are generally regarded as best practice for ensuring the clarity and sustainability of codebases (such as text in comments in source code file headers).
 Open Source licenses may also require the placement of notices in or alongside source code or documentation to give credit to the author (an attribution) or to make it clear the software includes modifications.

 Some examples of notices are copyright notices, license notices, attribution notices and modification notices.
 Copyright statements often look like "Copyright \[year\] \[author name\]."
 An example of a license notice is a statement identifying the license being used.
 An example of an attribution notice is a statement identifying the authors of the software.
 An example of a modification notice is a statement explaining what has changed.

 All of these statements are usually made visible in the software documentation.
 In the current digital world, they are often accessed via a menu under “licensing terms” or “legal notices” or similar.
-In the past, such notices may have been supplied in physical user manuals provided with consumer electronics.
+In the past, such notices may have been supplied in physical paper user manuals provided with consumer electronics.

 ### Permissive Open Source Licenses

 What is generally termed permissive Open Source licenses have minimal conditions that users must follow.
 For example, a permissive license might allow unlimited use and redistribution of software for any purpose as long as the copyright notices and the license terms are made visible to existing and future users.

 There are quite a few permissive licenses with slightly different terms.
-The most common include the BSD-3-Clause license, the MIT license and the Apache 2.0 License.
+The most common include the [BSD-3-Clause license](https://en.wikipedia.org/wiki/BSD_licenses#3-clause), the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and the [Apache 2.0 License](https://en.wikipedia.org/wiki/Apache_License#Apache_License_2.0).

 ### License Reciprocity & Copyleft Licenses

 Some software licenses contain more terms than others.
 For example, you will often hear about “Copyleft” licenses when people talk about Open Source software.
 Copyleft is a domain-specific term that can also be referred to as “license reciprocity.”
-These licenses require any derivative works to be distributed under the same license as the original software which includes making the source code available under that license.
+These licenses require any derivative works to be distributed under the same license as the original software, which includes making the source code available under that same license.

 In the context of Open Source software, the term “derivative work” often refers to software based directly on the source code, software in the same source code file as the original, or in the same program.
-It is important to understand how a specific license defines derivative work to ensure compliance with that license.
+It is important to understand how a specific license defines "derivative work" to ensure compliance with that license.

-Examples of Copyleft Open Source licenses include the GPL, the LGPL, the AGPL, the MPL, and CDDL.
-The Creative Commons CC-BY-SA (Attribution-Share-Alike) has a similar effect: “sharealike” is the Creative Commons term for copyleft.
+Examples of Copyleft Open Source licenses include the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License), the [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License), the [AGPL](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License), the [MPL](https://en.wikipedia.org/wiki/Mozilla_Public_License), and [CDDL](https://en.wikipedia.org/wiki/Common_Development_and_Distribution_License).
+The [Creative Commons CC-BY-SA (Attribution-Share-Alike)](https://creativecommons.org/licenses/by-sa/4.0/) has a similar effect: “sharealike” is the Creative Commons term for copyleft.
 Each has subtly different terms, but all include the concept of derivative works needing to remain under the same licensing terms as the original software.

 ### Software License Compatibility